llangevin371240/Horiseon/02-Homework/README.md

 ## Overview of project

-* Create a code base that is optimized and meets accessabilty standards for search engines.
+* Create a code base that is optimized and meets accessibility standards for search engines.

 *  A marketing agency needs a codebase that follows accessibility standards so that the